|High Throughput Best Practices||Table of Content||Glossary|

 Q: How can I configure FIX Engine to send a Logout message before terminating the FIX connection when the incoming message sequence number is less than expected?

 A: Please set the SendLogoutOnException configuration option to true.
 For example:

 EngineSettings settings = new EngineSettings(); settings.SendLogoutOnException = true; Engine.Init(settings);

 Q: Is the OnixS .NET FIX Engine 100% managed code (MSIL-only, no native code)?

-A: No. OnixS .NET FIX Engine represent a mixed code assembly.
-To achieve the best performance and minimize latency we use unmanaged code in some mission-critical subsystems of OnixS .NET FIX Engine.
+A: No. OnixS .NET FIX Engine represents a mixed code assembly.
+To achieve the best performance and minimize latency we use the unmanaged code in some mission-critical subsystems of OnixS .NET FIX Engine.

 Q: I need to continue the FIX Session starting from the specific message sequence number, but I have deleted the log files from the previous runs.
 How can I do this?

 See also:Message Sequence Numbers.

 Q: Why does my GUI application hang when I try to handle the Engine events?